 Ten

 Meaning: It is time to say "no" and set limits; you do not have enough energy right now.

 Symbolism: Ten wands weigh heavily on the figure carrying them, but the situation calls for persistence and sacrifice; the wands are a burden that must be carried.

-Upright: obligations and devotion
+Upright: obligations, and devotion

-Reversed: exhaustion and oppression
+Reversed: exhaustion, and oppression

+Page

-Page Meaning: You have a lot of excitement, but you need to find some focus.
+Meaning: You have a lot of excitement, but you need to find some focus.

 Symbolism: A young man full of energy waits to be inspired and given direction.
-The salamander on his clothing represents passion, immortality, and the ability to withstand fire
+The salamander on his clothing represents passion, immortality, and the ability to withstand fire.

+Upright: enthusiasm, and creativity

-Reversed: unpredictability and foolishness
+Reversed: unpredictability, and foolishness